Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 You might use it as a dip or you could simply pour it on roasted meat or veggies.
 Either way, you’ll be able to ensure that your homemade sauce has the right level of thickness.

-If your sauce is a bit too thin, then you can thicken things up by adding some type of starch ingredient to it.
+If yours is a bit too thin, you can thicken things up by adding some type of starch ingredient to it.
 Using flour, cornstarch, rice starch, or potato starch will do the trick.

 Another option is to reduce the sauce to make it thicker.
 This is a time-consuming method, but it’s going to work nicely.

 Even brown sugar can work to help you thicken up the soy sauce.
-Just be careful not to add way too much sugar and make the soy sauce sweeter than it should be.
+Just be careful not to add way too much sugar and make it sweeter than it should be.